Enter Shikari: Nothing Is True and Everything Is Possible (2020–2022)

 In an interview with Kerrang while the band was in Australia for Good Things Festival, they revealed their next album will be the "most definitive Shikari record to date" and will feature something from every album.

 On 10 February 2020, a new single called "The Dreamer's Hotel", stylised as { The Dreamer's Hotel }, premiered on Annie Mac's show on BBC Radio 1.
 The same day, they announced that their new album would be called Nothing Is True & Everything Is Possible and would release on 17 April 2020.
 An accompanying music video was released for The Dreamer's Hotel on 5 March 2020, almost a month after the initial release.
 The video features an unusual use of over-the-top rainbow effects, fitting with the rainbow motif of the album.
 "The King" was the album's second single, released on 8 March 2020.
 Frontman Rou described this track as a "lesson in patience and forgiveness" to Kerrang as they have worked on this single song for such a long time.
 "T.I.N.A." was the third single released on 22 March 2020.
 The title stands for "there is no alternative".
 Nothing Is True & Everything Is Possible hit No. 2 on the UK album charts on 30 April 2020, 13 days after its release on 17 April.
 This was the band's fifth album to reach Top 10 and the third consecutive major album.

 On 16 April 2021, they released Moratorium (Broadcasts from the Interruption) without advance notice.
 It includes songs from their past two albums that have been reworked, re-imagined, recorded live or as acoustic renditions.

 On 24 November 2021 through 10 February 2022, Enter Shikari headed out for a brief European tour with a sold-out headline show at Alexandra Palace.
 On 16 July 2022, the band released their film, Live at Vada, directed by Tom Pullen.

 On 17 November 2022, band released a new song named "Bull", recorded in collaboration with Cody Frost.
 The official music video released the same day.

-A Kiss for the Whole World (2023–present)
+A Kiss for the Whole World (2023–2026)

 Rou Reynolds performing with Enter Shikari at the Lokerse Feesten 2025.

 Simultaneously with the release of the single, "(Pls) Set Me on Fire", the band's seventh album's title was revealed on 12 January 2023 as A Kiss for the Whole World.
 The album was released on 21 April 2023, and debuted at number one on the UK Albums Chart—their first to do so.

 On 26 May 2025, the band announced a Live At Wembley album and an accompanying live film would on July 11, through SO Recordings / Ambush Reality capturing their biggest headline show to date from their 2024 UK arena tour.
+They will tour in June 2026.
+No support acts are announced.

+Lose Your Self (2026–present)

+On 10 April 2026, Enter Shikari surprise-released their eighth album Lose Your Self on digital streaming services through SO Recordings.